Location map of maritime cultural assets

 once again take a leap forward.

 Korea has seen significant breakthroughs in underwater archaeology over the past four decades since laying the foundation with the excavation of the Sinan shipwreck.
-Until the 2010s, the National Research Institute of Maritime Cultural Heritage (NRIMCH) has conducted surveys on 22 underwater archaeological sites, salvaging 16 shipwrecks and 110,000 relics, and completed enumerations of 300 relic reported sea areas.
-The NRIMCH has since established a station in the central West Sea area, and has been making efforts to build infrastructure, such as securing two probes, underwater excavation vessels, professional equipment, skilled manpower and budget.
+Until the 2010s, the National Research Institute of Maritime Heritage (NRIMH) has conducted surveys on 22 underwater archaeological sites, salvaging 16 shipwrecks and 110,000 relics, and completed enumerations of 300 relic reported sea areas.
+The NRIMH has since established a station in the central West Sea area, and has been making efforts to build infrastructure, such as securing two probes, underwater excavation vessels, professional equipment, skilled manpower and budget.

 Name of discovery (location)